benhour/FEniCS-Phase_Field_Approach/README.md

 # FEniCS-Phase_Field_Approach
-In this project, a theoretical-computational framework is proposed for predicting the failure behavior of two anisotropic brittle materials, namely, single crystal magnesium and boron carbide.
+In this project, a theoretical-computational framework is proposed for predicting the failure behavior of two anisotropic brittle materials, namely, single crystal magnesium and boron carbide under quasi-static and dynamic loading.
 Constitutive equations are derived, in both small and large deformations, by using thermodynamics in order to establish a fully coupled and transient twin and crack system.
 To study the common deformation mechanisms (e.g., twinning and fracture), a monolithically-solved Ginzburg–Landau-based phase-field theory coupled with the mechanical equilibrium equation is implemented in a finite element simulation framework for the following problems: (i) twin evolution in two-dimensional single crystal magnesium and boron carbide under simple shear deformation; (ii) crack-induced twinning for magnesium under pure mode I and mode II loading; and (iii) study of fracture in homogeneous single crystal boron carbide under biaxial compressive loading.

 ## SALOME
-The geometry and meshes are created in [SALOME Version 9.7.0](https://www.salome-platform.org/?page_id=15) as MED files and then converted to XML files for the simulations.
+The geometry and meshes are created in [SALOME Version 9.7.0](https://www.salome-platform.org/?page_id=15) as MED files and then converted to XML files for the simulations using **DOLFIN** package.